Voting rights in Belgium: Voting rights for Belgians abroad

 The law of December 18, 1998 gave Belgians residing abroad the right to vote on the elections of the federal parliament (Chamber and Senate).
 However, this law was cumbersome and expensive for Belgians abroad and was therefore hardly ever applied.

 The law of 7 March 2002 simplified the procedure; however, still only for federal elections.
 A Belgian abroad could register as a voter in a Belgian municipality of his choice.
 In practice, most opted for the Community-sensitive constituency of Brussels-Halle-Vilvoorde.
 Once registered, the voter is in principle subject to compulsory attendance.
 The Butterfly Agreement replaced this free choice with an objectively determined municipality, namely the municipality where the person was last registered in the population register.

 The Michel I government wanted to extend this right to vote (for Belgians abroad) to European and regional elections.
 By the law of 17 November 2016, this was implemented for the European elections.

 Abolition of compulsory attendance

-In 2019–2020, the Flemish Jambon Government planned to abolish compulsory voting for municipal and provincial elections.
-This was implemented with the decree of 16 July 2021 and will be applied for the first time in the 2024 local elections.
+In 2019–2020, the Flemish Jambon Government planned to abolish compulsory voting for municipal and provincial elections in Flanders.
+This was implemented with the decree of 16 July 2021 and was applied for the first time in the 2024 local elections.
+Voting is still mandatory for all first-order elections (EU, federal, and regional levels), and at the local level in Wallonia and Brussels.